Top 10 SAST Tools in 2026

 Cons

-Less deep than dedicated SAST tools
+Less customizable than some standalone enterprise SAST tools

 5. Snyk Code